pjsherpa/AirSoup/README.md

 Acceptance Criteria:
 GIVEN a Navbar with Navbar-items and city search recommended with form inputs(ref:img1).

 WHEN I click on Navbar Items(ref:img2).

 THEN a module appears for 4 of the 5 Navbar Items and is interactive to use eg:back button, signing in and to linkedin/ portfolio/website.

 WHEN I click on Sign Up(ref:img3).

 THEN a form input appears for email address to to be added.
 If email address added previously it will reject(ref:img4), if new email address it will accept.

 WHEN I search for a city(ref:img5).

-THEN I am presented with landmark picture. date,current air quality with a Background color representation  and a  message relating to it, restaurant name,tells us if its open or not, or if it is about to open soon, contact details(ph no.,address,website) and ratings(information from tripadvisor)
+THEN I am presented with landmark picture. date,current air quality with a Background color representation  and a  message relating to it, restaurant name,tells us if its open or not, or if it is about to open soon, contact details(ph no.,address,website) and ratings(information from tripadvisor).

 WHEN I view the number of restaurant.

 THEN I am presented with maximum turnout 10 restaurants.

-WHEN I click on Home on the first navbar item(ref:img1) THEN I am presented with start page.
+WHEN I click on Home on the first navbar item(ref:img1)

+THEN I am presented with start page.

 3 API’s how we used them:

 Information1 derive: Location/landmark image.

 Information2 derive:Restraunts data.